Judge’s illness delays sentencing for ex-Proud Boys leader Enrique Tarrio in Jan. 6 case

-WASHINGTON (AP) — Former Proud Boys national leader Enrique Tarrio’s sentencing for orchestrating the far-right extremist group’s attack on the U.S. Capitol was delayed until Sept.
-5 because the trial judge was sick on Wednesday.
+WASHINGTON (AP) — The sentencing for former Proud Boys national leader Enrique Tarrio, who was convicted of orchestrating the far-right extremist group’s attack on the U.S. Capitol after Donald Trump lost the 2020 election, has been delayed until next week because the judge hearing the case became sick.

-The government is seeking a 33-year sentence for Tarrio in one of the most significant prosecutions in the Jan.
-6, 2021, attack on the U.S. Capitol.
-That is nearly twice the length of the longest prison term so far among the hundreds of riot prosecutions.
+Prosecutors are seeking 33 years behind bars for Tarrio, who had been scheduled for sentencing on Wednesday.
+That would be the longest sentence so far among hundreds of Capitol riot cases.

-U.S. District Judge Timothy Kelly, who is not bound by prosecutors’ recommendation, was sick and unable to preside at the hearing Wedneday, the U.S. Marshals Service said shortly before the proceeding was to begin.
+U.S. District Judge Timothy Kelly, who postponed the sentencing shortly before it was to take place, isn’t bound by prosecutors’ recommendation when he sentences Tarrio in Washington’s federal courthouse, which sits within view of the Capitol.
+The sentencing for former Proud Boys chapter leader Ethan Nordean was also delayed Wednesday; it will now be Friday.

+Kelly this week also was scheduled to sentence three other Proud Boys members who were convicted by a jury in May after a trial alongside Tarrio and Nordean.
+It’s unclear whether their hearings will be postponed, too.

-Tarrio had already been arrested and ordered to leave Washington by the time Proud Boys members joined thousands of Trump supporters in storming the Capitol as lawmakers met to certify Democrat Joe Biden’s 2020 electoral victory.
+Tarrio had already been arrested and ordered to leave Washington, D.C., by the time Proud Boys members joined thousands of Trump supporters in storming the Capitol on Jan.
+6, 2021, as lawmakers met to certify Joe Biden’s election victory.
 But prosecutors say Tarrio organized and led the group’s assault from afar, inspiring followers with his charisma and penchant for propaganda.

 Trump, who is the early front-runner for the 2024 GOP presidential nomination, insists he did nothing wrong.
 His trial is set for March 4.

-The sentence that prosecutors have recommended for Tarrio, 39, of Miami, is nearly twice as long as the harshest punishment that has been handed down so far among Jan.
-6 prosecutions.
+The 33-year prison sentence that prosecutors have recommended for Tarrio, 39, of Miami, is nearly twice as long as the harshest punishment that has been handed down so far in the Justice Department’s massive Jan.
+6 prosecution.
 The longest prison sentence so far went to Oath Keepers founder Stewart Rhodes, who got 18 years for seditious conspiracy and his conviction on other charges.

-Kelly also was to sentence former Proud Boys chapter leader Ethan Nordean on Wednesday.
-Later this week, Kelly had been scheduled to sentence three other Proud Boys members who were convicted by a jury in May after a trial alongside Tarrio and Nordean.

-Tarrio, Nordean, Joseph Biggs and Zachary Rehl were convicted of seditious conspiracy.
+Tarrio, Nordean and fellow Proud Boys Joseph Biggs and Zachary Rehl were convicted of seditious conspiracy.
 A fifth Proud Boys member, Dominic Pezzola, was acquitted of seditious conspiracy but convicted of other serious charges.

 Prosecutors also recommended prison sentences of 33 years for Biggs, 30 years for Rehl, 27 years for Nordean and 20 years for Pezzola.
 Nordean, of Auburn, Washington, and Rehl, of Philadelphia, led local Proud Boys chapters.
 Biggs, of Ormond Beach, Florida, was a self-described Proud Boys organizer.
 Pezzola was a group member from Rochester, New York.